ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ RxJava objects take a lot of memory

-^ Each operation increases object allocation
+^ Each operation large object allocation

 ---